microsoft/JARVIS/SECURITY.md

   * Any special configuration required to reproduce the issue
   * Step-by-step instructions to reproduce the issue
-  * Proof-of-concept or exploit code (if possible)
-  * Impact of the issue, including how an attacker might exploit the issue
+  * Proof-of-concept or exploit code (if possible) Understood, I will only send the fixed code.
+Please provide me with the problem and the code that caused it.
+Impact of the issue, including how an attacker might exploit the issue

 This information will help us triage your report more quickly.